Bulebots/bulebots/docs/source/hc05_bluetooth.rst

 .. code:: bash

-   stty -F /dev/ttyUSB0 38400 cs8 -cstopb -parenb
+   stty -F /dev/ttyUSB0 38400 cs8 -cstopb -parenb -echo

 Then you can open a terminal to display the received data: